rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Ready To Get Started

-I love entrepreneurship and working with small businesses.
+I love partnering with business owners and specialize in building fast custom websites that turn visits into calls, bookings, and messages.
+Personally, I enjoy running, audiobooks, and all things tech.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
-I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
-I would love to partner with you and help grow your business.
+I graduated from Southern Virginia University in Business and completed my Master’s degree at the University of Utah in Software Development.

 ![Benjamin Awerkamp – Utah Freelance Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg) {.w-40 .mb-4}